saxulum-legacy/saxulum-crud/doc/ListAction.md

 # List action

-This methods implements a simple, but usefull listing with pagination.
+This methods implements a simple, but usefull object list action with pagination.

-*IMPORTANT*: An object using listing needs a own `Repository` which implements the interface `Saxulum\Crud\Repository\QueryBuilderForFilterFormInterface`.
+*IMPORTANT*: An object using object list action needs a own `Repository` which implements the interface `Saxulum\Crud\Repository\QueryBuilderForFilterFormInterface`.

 ## Api